laravel-liberu/documentation/docs/backend/addresses.md

 - create a local model which extends the package model and set the proper `$fillable` attribute, define relations, etc.
-- create a local template and set the path in addresses configuration, under the `enso.addresses.formTemplate` key.
+- create a local template and set the path in addresses configuration, under the `liberu.addresses.formTemplate` key.
 Also, you may mark any form fields as custom and then customize them in your page, using slots (like for the VueForm).
 - create a new form builder, extend the one in the package (`AddressForm`), and specify the `TemplatePath` to your previously created template.